-NEVER operate the equipment in an explosive atmosphere or near combustible materials.
+■ NEVER operate the generator in an explosive atmosphere or near combustible materials.
 An explosion or fire could result causing severe bodily harm or even death.

-NEVER disconnect any emergency or safety devices.
+■ NEVER disconnect any emergency or safety devices.
 These devices are intended for operator safety.
 Disconnection of these devices can cause severe injury, bodily harm or even death.
 Disconnection of any of these devices will void all warranties.

-NEVER lubricate components or attempt service on a running machine.
+■ NEVER lubricate components or attempt service on a running generator.

-- ALWAYS ensure generator is on level ground before use. - ALWAYS keep the machine in proper running condition. - Fix damage to machine and replace any broken parts immediately. - ALWAYS store equipment properly when it is not being used.
-Equipment should be stored in a clean, dry location out of the reach of children and unauthorized personnel restricted it will cause injury to people and property and serious damage to the equipment or engine.
+- ALWAYS ensure the generator is on level ground before use. - ALWAYS keep the generator in proper running condition. - Fix damage to the generator and replace any broken parts immediately. - ALWAYS store the generator properly when it is not being used.
+The generator should be stored in a clean, dry location out of the reach of children and unauthorized personnel.